ungive/discord-music-presence/documentation/troubleshooting.md

 as administrator is a choice you should think at least twice about.
 I do not recommend this!

+# Edge Cases

+## Use your default shell

+For users on Windows that use default shells, you must use Windows File Explorer (explorer.exe) for your music player to be detected.
+This is a requirement for the SMTC API.
+How to revert your shell will depend from program to program.

+Users of the following programs will need to revert their changes:
+- Explorer7

+If you do not know how to do this, see the support channels of the program, ask their GitHub page (if they have one), or reach out to our [Discord server](https://discord-invite.musicpresence.app) if there are no support servers.

-## If your media player is still not detected
+# If your media player is still not detected

 First make sure you played some media with your media player while Music Presence is running.